Gauge symmetry and partially Lagrangian systems: Examples

-Using the formula (\ref{NDoF2}), we see the number of degrees of freedom $\mathcal{N}=6$, while for Einstein equations $\mathcal{N}=4$.
-It means that this system has two more arbitrary functions in the general solution than a solution of Einstein equations.
+Using the formula (\ref{NDoF2}), we see the number of degrees of freedom $\mathcal{N}=6$, while for the Einstein equations $\mathcal{N}=4$.
+It means that this system has two more arbitrary functions in the general solution than a solution of the Einstein equations.

 Let us clarify the meaning of additional degrees of freedom in these equations.
 To do that, we introduce an auxiliary symmetric tensor field $S_{\alpha \beta}$ such that on-shell reduces to the Einstein tensor.
-Making use of this tensor, we equivalently re-write system (\ref{eq_nordstrom_conditional}) as follows
+Making use of this tensor, we equivalently rewrite system (\ref{eq_nordstrom_conditional}) as follows

-Given these equations, $S_{\alpha \beta}$ can be reinterpreted as a stress-energy tensor since it is the RHS of Einstein equations.
+Given these equations, $S_{\alpha \beta}$ can be reinterpreted as a stress-energy tensor since it is the right-hand side (RHS) of the Einstein equations.
 This tensor is on-shell divergenceless, since $\eta^{\beta \gamma}L_{\beta \gamma \alpha}=-\partial^{\beta}S_{\beta \alpha}$.
 Consider the equation in the first line.
-Let us seek the solution to this equation in the form of Taylor expansion in the neighborhood of the point $x_0$,
+Let us seek the solution to this equation in the form of a Taylor expansion in the neighborhood of the point $x_0$,

 where $A_{\alpha \beta \lambda_1 \dots \lambda_n}$ is the arbitrary tensor being symmetric in the first two indices.
 Substituting the expansion (\ref{eq_nordstrom_conditional_L_ansatz}) into equations $L_{\alpha \beta \gamma}$ (\ref{eq_nordstrom_conditional_S}) we arrive at the following solution